VaaniPDF/VaaniPDF/README.md

 - 👋 Hi, I’m Vaani, a first year student of Economics and part time writer!
-- 📫 To reach out to me, mail me @ vaani.prasad@ecoa.christunviersity.in
+- 📫 To reach out, mail me @ vaani.prasad@ecoa.christunviersity.in